Any database handled by

 names and their semantics are described in the following table:

 Initialize the module.

 Close the module, releasing any resources held by it.

 Handle a socket map query

 For example, the following is a valid virtual function table:

-Apart from a per-database virtual table, there is also a global virtual function table, which supplies entries missing in the former.
+Apart from per-database virtual tables, there is also a global virtual function table, which is used to supply the entries missing in the former.
 Both tables are created during the module initialization, as described in the next subsection.

 Particular virtual functions are described in Guile API.